Best Practices: From Soft to Grand Opening

 This is your chance to alleviate some of the inevitable nerves and uncertainty that you and your staff will have prior to the soft opening.
 By now, you will have a better idea of how many people you will be serving, and this will directly influence how you train your staff as well as yourself.
 The most important things will be making sure that service for customers is effective and efficient.
 Talk to your staff about how they should interact with customers.
 How often should the waiters or waitresses be checking in with their tables?
 How should they handle things if a customer has an issue with a dish they ordered?
 These are things that should be decided upon concretely before anyone walks in the door.

 Your staff should also be well-prepared for their specific role.
-Everyone should be intimately familiar with the menu that is being served for the soft opening, and servers should be quite familiar with the ingredients and preparation details so that they can answer any questions from customers as well as possibly add a bit of finesse to their service.
+Staff must be entirely familiar with the menu served, the ingredients used, and the preparation details so that they can answer any questions from customers as well as possibly add a bit of finesse to their service.

 Whichever staff member(s) are entering orders into a POS system should make sure to familiarize themselves with the system well enough to be able to enter orders without having to think too much about it when customers are inside.